BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

     - `expires_at` MUST be a datetime when the channel may be closed by the LSP.
 MUST respect `channel_expiry_blocks`.
 MAY overprovision.
     - `closing_transaction` MUST be the id of the closing transaction.
     - `closed_at` MUST be a datetime when the closing transaction has been published.
-    - `user_pubkey` MUST be the node id of the user node.
+    - `client_pubkey` MUST be the node id of the client node.
     - `lsp_pubkey` MUST be the node id if the lsp node.